travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Dance Point and Grade Calculation.md

 From there, it does a series of comparisons with the quotient against hard coded values, using the results to determine your letter grade.
 ```
 Value                                 Grade Earned:*
 0x64 (100%)                           AAA if the quotient is equal to this value
 0x5D ( 93%)                            AA if the quotient is greater than this value
 0x50 ( 80%)                             A if the quotient is greater than this value
 0x41 ( 65%)                             B if the quotient is greater than this value
 0x20 ( 45%)                             C if the quotient is greater than this value
-Less than 0x20 (45%)            D
+Less than or equal to 0x20 (45%)        D

 Health gauge depleted
 (irrespective of                E